-\sim (Q&R), U \rightarrow S | (P& \sim Q)v(P \rightarrow S)
+\neg (Q \land R), U \rightarrow S \vdash (P $\land \neg$ Q) \lor (P \rightarrow S)

 As always, we are attempting to find a way to make all of the premises true and the conclusion false.
-Since premise 1 is a negation, the only way to make it true is to make Q&R false.
-There are multiple ways to make Q&R false so we move on to the next premise.
-There are multiple ways of making $U\rightarrow S$ true so move on to the conclusion.
+Since premise 1 is a negation, the only way to make it true is to make QAR false.
+There are multiple ways to make QAR false so we move on to the next premise.
+There are multiple ways of making U \rightarrow S true so move on to the conclusion.
 The conclusion is a disjunction, so to make it false we have to make each disjunct false.
-The second disjunct is $P\rightarrow S$ so to make it false we have to make P true and S false.
+The second disjunct is P \rightarrow S so to make it false we have to make P true and S false.
 Since S is false, the second premise makes U false.
-Now since P is true, and P&~Q is false, we have to make ~Q false and so Q true.
-Now since we already made Q&R false, with Q true we have to make R false.
+Now since P is true, and PA \neg Q is false, Assignments we need:

-Assignments we need: